i5hi/helpers/vault_101.md

 Success!
 Enabled the kv secrets engine at: msec/
 ```

 *Tip: it is easier to manage paths by using the application name as the root path.
-Use sub-paths to define an application specific secret*
+Use sub-paths to define an application specific secret.*

 ### Create secret